hakant/hakant.github.io/source/_posts/2014-10-25-playing-around-with-redis-and-signalr-part-1.markdown

 A good friend of mine contacted me a couple of weeks ago and asked if I would accept a freelancing project.
 Around research and prototyping.
 Possibly leading to a new architecture for their existing product.
 The existing architecture didn't allow any further room for the new requirements they had - he told me during our skype conversation.
 I thought it was fun and took the offer.
 R&D and freelancing.. not bad huh!

 So as part of the assignment I've been doing some interesting reasearch and prototyping so why not blog about it as well I thought.
-As long as no confidential information is shared it should be OK.
-This can easily become a couple of posts.
-So I'll call this Part 1.

 ##Going technical: